brpo01/shell-script-automation/README.md

 - We run this project using two virtual instances on aws(ec2).
 Let one of the servers act as a *client* and let the other act a a *remote* server

-- On your client server, create a directory called Shell, and add three files namely:- names.csv, onboarding_users
+- On your client server, create a directory called Shell, and add three files namely:- names.csv, onboarding_users, authorized_keys

 ```
 client@ip-address~:$ mkdir Shell & touch names.csv onboarding_users